-Cruise companies with domestic voyages starting after 17 May include Cunard, Fred Olsen, Hurtigruten, MSC Cruises, Noble Caledonia, Princess, P&O, Saga and Viking.
+Cruise companies with domestic voyages this summer include Cunard, Fred Olsen, Hurtigruten, Marella (operated by TUI), MSC Cruises, Noble Caledonia, Princess, P&O, Regent Seven Seas, Saga and Viking.

 While some of these brands are Which?
 Recommended Providers (WRPs) – meaning they organise exceptional holidays and have also committed to promptly refunding customers for cancelled bookings – other brands languish at the wrong end of our rankings.